rmckay1763/predicting-patient-issues/README.md

 ```
 After removing the volume, the migration container will apply all scripts next time the service starts.

+**Testing**

+The backend contains a `tests.py` that performs a few integrated tests on the API routes.
+Build and run the application with the `docker-compose.test.yml` file to execute the tests.

 [back to contents](#contents)

 ---